 Please make sure you do some research on the health care system, costs, coverage, and any general useful info before getting there.
 For instance, in Germany, not having private medical insurance is illegal.

 We are lucky enough that nowadays we have the technology from our side.
-Look on forums and Facebook groups to seek advice, ask questions and get to know people before you even get there.
+Look on forums and Facebook groups to seek advice, ask questions, and get to know people before you even get there.

 Join our Jump Into Freedom group to connect with women overseas around the world clicking here.

-We tend to think that because we really like that country we are planning to move to any kind of job will be okay for us.
+We tend to think that because we really like that country we are planning to move to any kind of job that will be okay for us.
 This could lead to a rollercoaster of feelings.